-Pursuant to Section 152 of the Companies Act, 2013, Mr. Kiran B. Vadodaria, (DIN: 00092067); whose appointment was ratified as Non Executive Director at the 28th Annual General Meeting; retires by rotation at the ensuing Annual General Meeting of the Company and being eligible offers himself for reappointment.
-The tenure of Mr. Shyamal S. Joshi (DIN:00005766) and Mr. H.P.
-Jamdar (DIN:00062081) as Independent Directors is expiring in the current financial year 2019-20.
-The Nomination and Remuneration Committee has recommended to reappoint Mr. Shyamal S. Joshi (DIN:00005766) for another term of five years and therefore based on the recommendation of the Committee and performance evaluation, necessary resolution appointing Mr. Shyamal S. Joshi (DIN:00005766) for another five years has been included in the notice convening the AGM.
+- During the year the tenure of Mr. H. P. Jamdar (DIN: 00062081) as an Independent Director has been completed and therefore he ceased to be the director w.e.f 19 September 2019.
+Your Directors expressed their gratitude for the valuable contribution made by Mr. H. P. Jamdar (DIN: 00062081) during his tenure as an Independent Director. - Mr. Shyamal S. Joshi (DIN: 00005766) has been reappointed as an Independent Director for the second term of five years w.e.f 19 September 2019. - Pursuant to Section 152 of the Companies Act, 2013, Mr. Dilip D. Patel, (DIN: 01523277) a Non Executive Director retires by rotation at the ensuing Annual General Meeting of the Company and being eligible offers himself for reappointment.
+Further Mr. Dilip D. Patel (DIN: 01523277) is attaining the age of 75 years during the next year and hence a special resolution in terms of Regulation 17A of SEBI (LODR) Regulations 2015 is also proposed for approval in the ensuing AGM. - The Nomination and Remuneration Committee has recommended to re-appoint Ms. Foram B. Mehta (DIN: 07140346) for another term of five years and therefore based on the recommendation of the Committee and performance evaluation, necessary resolution appointing Ms. Foram B. Mehta (DIN: 07140346) for another five years has been included in the notice convening the AGM.
 The details of proposal, rational, justification and performance evaluation report in terms of applicable Secretarial Standards on General Meeting (SS-2), for the reappointment of Independent Director after completion of their first term is mentioned in the explanatory statement of the Notice.